Auditing Student-AI Collaboration: A Case Study of Online Graduate CS Students: User Study Results

 \subsubsection{Technical and Quantitative Problem-Solving Tasks}

-Technical and analytical tasks (T5: debugging code or explaining programming errors; T10: step-by-step quantitative problem solving) exhibit the most balanced and complex distributions of reasons and concerns.
-For both tasks, \emph{reducing cognitive load} accounts for the largest proportion of reported reasons, highlighting students’ reliance on AI to manage complexity, interpret errors, and scaffold multi-step reasoning. \emph{Improving output quality} also represents a meaningful share, reflecting the importance of correctness and precision in technical contexts.
+Technical tasks (T5, T10) display the most balanced and complex profiles. \emph{Reducing cognitive load} is the leading motivation, with \emph{improving output quality} also prominent, reflecting the complexity and precision required.

-At the same time, concern distributions reveal elevated perceived risks.
-For both T5 and T10, \emph{inaccurate information} and \emph{reduced critical thinking} together constitute a substantial proportion of reported concerns, exceeding those observed in other task categories.
-This pattern suggests that while students value AI assistance for navigating difficult technical material, they remain acutely aware of the potential consequences of errors and the risk of superficial understanding.
-Unlike writing or learning support tasks, mistakes in technical or quantitative domains may be harder to detect and more costly in terms of learning outcomes.
-The coexistence of strong efficiency motivations and prominent concerns therefore reflects a cautious, evaluative stance toward AI use, where benefits are actively weighed against the risks of dependency and misunderstanding in high-stakes analytical contexts.
+At the same time, concerns remain salient. \emph{Inaccurate information} and \emph{reduced critical thinking} together account for a substantial share, exceeding other categories—particularly \textbf{inaccurate information}, which is the most frequently reported concern across tasks.
+Students value AI for scaffolding complex reasoning but remain cautious about errors and superficial understanding.
+Compared to writing or general learning tasks, mistakes in technical contexts are harder to detect and potentially more consequential, leading to a more evaluative and risk-sensitive stance toward AI use.